Executive Administrative Assistant

-This job operates in an Emergency Shelter environment.
-The role routinely comes into contact with clients who may have a variety of illness and varying degrees of hygiene.
-The position also requires the ability to perform verbal de-escalation and/or physical restraint of residents, as well as regular walking, running or lifting.
+This job operates in an office environment.
+The role requires the ability to sit and concentrate for prolonged periods of time.
 This role also routinely uses standard office equipment such as computers, phones, photocopiers, filing cabinets and fax machines.
-The noise level in the work environment is generally low to moderate but can be loud.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-While performing the duties of this job, the employee is regularly required to stand or sit for extended periods; walk, run, talk and hear; use hands and fingers to handle, or operate objects, tools, or controls; reach with hands arms; balance; stoop, kneel, crouch or crawl.
-The employee must occasionally lift or move up to 20 pounds, frequently lift or move items up to 25 pounds and occasionally lift or move items up to 50 pounds.
-Specific vision abilities required by the job include close vision, distance vision, peripheral vision, depth perception and the ability to adjust focus.
-Job holder must be able to physically respond quickly in an emergency and be able to perform the techniques of TACT physical restraint of residents, as necessary.
+While performing the duties of this job, the employee is occasionally required to stand; walk; sit; use hands and fingers to handle, or feel objects, tools, or controls; reach with hands and arms; balance; stoop, kneel, crouch or crawl; talk or hear; and taste or smell.
+The employee must occasionally lift or move up to 20 pounds.
+Specific vision abilities required by the job include close vision, distance vision, color vision, peripheral vision, depth perception and the ability to adjust focus.

 Position Type/Expected Hours of Work

-This is a full-time position.
-Days and hours of work could be Sunday through Saturday 12:00 a.m. to 11:59 p.m.
-This position may require work outside of the regular hours at varying times and/or weekends.
-This position requires on-call status.
+This is full-time position.
+Days and hours of work are Monday through Friday, 8:30 a.m. to 5:00 p.m. with occasional nights and weekends.
+This position may require overtime.

 Required Education and Experience